 I mean, the music did not at all sound like it was mechanical.
 It’s completely unlike the mechanical tinkling of a music box.
 Just take that thought out of your mind.
 Comparing these speelklok with even the nicest music boxes, is like comparing cotton with cashmere.
 The music flows.

-It turned out that the reason was that musicians were involved, after all.
+It turned out that the reason is that real musicians were involved, not just engineers.

-I’m sure that if such musical luxuries had stayed relevant, the composer (and engineers!) would have figured out a way to make even the violins sound perfect.
+I’m sure that if such musical luxuries had stayed relevant and in fashion, the composer (and engineers!) would have figured out a way to make even the violins sound perfect.

 From Ancient Automata to the Dutch Speelklok